Carbfix and Climeworks: Pulling CO2 out of thin air

 According to the International Energy Agency (IEA), annual global CO2 emissions in 2019 were a striking 33 gigatons of carbon (GtC), in line with every year of the past decade.
 Let that number sink in.
 One gigaton is equal to one billion metric tons, more than a hundred million African elephants!

-While the numbers are hard to grasp, it is clear that this needs to change.
-There has been tremendous progress in implementing renewables globally, but unfortunately, emissions are not yet trending downward.
-What if there were a way to pull CO2 out of the air?
-While it sounds like magic, a collaborative effort between the CarbFix and Swiss company Climeworks does just that!
+While the numbers are hard to grasp, we know there must be a change.
+There has been tremendous progress in implementing renewables globally, but unfortunately, emissions are not trending downward.
+What if we told you there was a way to pull CO2 out of the air?
+While it sounds like magic, an Icelandic start-up called Carbfix is doing this right now in a collaborative effort with Switzerland-based Climeworks.

 On the outskirts of Reykjavík, next to the Hellisheidi geothermal powerplant, CarbFix and Climeworks are extracting CO2 out of thin air and turning it into rock!